 "My job is my life.
 When you spend 70% of your day at work, I believe that’s your life so it’s important to work in an exciting environment, with great people and great flexibility which allows you to balance work and life time.
 It’s good to have something else to do after, to help you change perspectives and leave your mind open."

-Moritz started his career with PUMA, first as a dual student and now as Junior Project Manager and today he is Manager Sourcing Strategy & Projects.
-He works on several IT projects on a global scale.
+Moritz started his career with PUMA as a dual student, continued as Junior Project Manager and today he is Manager Sourcing Strategy & Projects.
+He works on several projects on a global scale.
 Being the link to several internal and external business partners, he aims to have a clear focus in his daily work.

 As he is able to manage different stakeholders and projects at once, we asked Moritz how he copes with pressure in his daily work.
 Tune in to know more.